Devolutions/devolutions-crypto/README_RUST.md

 ## Overview

-The library is splitted into multiple modules, which are explained below.
-When dealing with "managed" data, that includes an header and versionning, you deal with structures like `Ciphertext`, `PublicKey`, etc.
+The library is split into multiple modules, which are explained below.
+When dealing with "managed" data, that includes an header and versioning, you deal with structures like `Ciphertext`, `PublicKey`, etc.

-These all implements `TryFrom<&[u8]>` and `Into<Vec<u8>>` which are the implemented way to serialize and deserialize data.
+These structures all implement `TryFrom<&[u8]>` and `Into<Vec<u8>>` which are the implemented way to serialize and deserialize data.

 ```rust
 use std::convert::TryFrom as _;